Setting the Domain for Answer Checking

 Setup

-The domain for $ans2 is all real numbers except for 0 and $a, and we would like to stay away from these vertical asymptotes because answer evaluators don’t work well when the function values are very large or very small.
-Thus, we explicitly list those test points in the domain that will be used when the function is evaluated.
+The domain for $ans2 is all real numbers except for 0 and $a, and the test points need to be chosen so that they are not close to these vertical asymptotes because answer evaluators don’t work well when the function values are very large or very small.
+Thus, the test points that are to be used are explicitly listed.

-It is possible to set the domain once for all of the functions within a particular context.
-For more details, see Formula Test Points.
+It is also possible to set the domain once for all of the functions within a particular context.
+See Formula Test Points for more details.

 BEGIN_PGML